drieswijns/ahornsweeper/README.md

 Ahornsweeper
 ============

-# ** WORK IN PROGRESS **
-In this tutorial you will create an automated minesweeper player.
+In this 1 hour tutorial you will create an automated minesweeper player.
-This is an introduction to game playing AI and the ahorn framework.
+This is an introduction to game playing AI and the ahorn framework, and assumes you already know how to program in python.

 Minesweeper
 -----------
-*(Feel free to skip this if you already know the rules of minesweeper)*
+*(Feel free to skip this chapter if you already know the rules of minesweeper)*

 Minesweeper is a single player game where you need to find all bomb-free cells in a grid filled with bombs.